SAP-samples/cloud-cf-multitenant-Inventory-management/README.md

 ## License

 Copyright (c) 2020 SAP SE or an SAP affiliate company.
 All rights reserved.
-This file is licensed under the Apache Software License, version 2.0, except as noted otherwise in the [LICENSE file](./LICENSES/Apache-2.0.txt)
+This project is licensed under the Apache Software License, version 2.0, except as noted otherwise in the [LICENSE file](./LICENSES/Apache-2.0.txt)